mctinker/Map-Tasker/README.md

 `-c(type)=color_name`  define a specific color to 'type', where (type) is one of the following: Project Profile Task Action DisableProfile UnknownTask DisabledAction ActionCondition ProfileCondition LauncherTask Background     Example options: -cTask=Green -cBackground=Black
 `-ch`  color help: display all valid colors".

-Note: this has not been tested on other MACs a
+Note: this has not been tested on other MACs and I would be interested in hearing feedback (mikrubin@gmail.com) as to whether or not this is working.